 Scripture teaches that the wise humble themselves and receive biblical correction.
 But in this video, Beth Moore preemptively strikes out at anyone who sees and hears what she will soon be teaching or doing and finds it to be in conflict with Scripture.
 Do you notice she does not quote or read a single passage of Scripture to back up what she is saying?
 Notice how many times she says “I believe…” This is all based on her own subjective ideations.

 Instead of taking a step back and honestly evaluating where she is wrong on the biblical issues she has been called to account for, Beth Moore frequently doubles down as in this blog post striking out against people calling her a heretic or a false teacher for “disagreement” or “getting something wrong.”
-My comment to her was:
+My comment to her on this article was:

 At the end of this same blog post, in response to comments like mine calling her to repent for her false doctrine, Beth later wrote an addendum, the gist of which was, “I’m still right and anybody who disagrees with me is wrong.”
 This just further illustrates her inability to accept correction and her tendency to double down when reproved.